httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 Alter Section 5.3 of {{RFC6265}} as follows:

-1. Add `samesite-flag` to the list of fields stored for each cookie.
-This field's value is one of "None", "Strict", or "Lax".
+1. Add `samesite-flag` to the list of each cookie's fields defined in the first paragraph.
+Note: this field's value is one of "None", "Strict", or "Lax".

 2. Before step 11 of the current algorithm, add the following: